 For over 23 years, people from all over the world have chosen Waismann Method as their opioid detox provider.We know the challenges you face and the importance of creating a unique and personal experience for you right from the start.

 An accredited hospital provides patients with around-the-clock supervision and management of vitals and other physical responses.
 A physician with extensive detoxification knowledge oversees a medical team that delivers preventive and therapeutic care.

 Detoxification in a Hospital

 One of the most significant differences between traditional rehab facilities and hospital detox is that hospitals can provide the highest level of care possible in terms of detox services rendered.
-Physicians collaborate with the hospital team to ensure patients receive the best individualized care possible while undergoing the challenging detoxification phase of treatment.
-The nursing staff closely monitor vital signs, manage symptoms, control medication, assists with proper rest and nutritional intake, among other critical aspects of care.
+Physicians collaborate with the hospital team to ensure patients receive the best-individualized care possible while undergoing the challenging detoxification phase of treatment.
+The nursing staff closely monitors vital signs, manages symptoms, controls medication, and assists with proper rest and nutritional intake, among other critical aspects of care.

 How Does Medical Detox Work?

 A well-managed medically-assisted detox can make the journey toward recovery significantly more palatable.
 Also, for those with co-occurring health conditions, if you experience a medical crisis during your detox, you will be glad you chose a hospital environment for your detoxification.
-Having immediately available medical support around-the-clock is essential since some patients experience severe withdrawal symptoms requiring medical intervention.
+Having immediate medical support around the clock is essential since some patients experience severe withdrawal symptoms requiring medical intervention.

 How Do You Know a Medical Detox Is Necessary?

 Although inpatient medical detox is often the safest option, there are specific cases where individuals with particular health histories are more likely to have complications, making supervised detoxification a must.
 Some health conditions that often require a higher level of medically assisted detox are: